Bassanio: Stage

-The first known performance of The Merchant of Venice was at the court of King James in 1605.
+The first known performance of The Merchant of Venice was at the court of James II in 1605.

 Clifford Williams directed a 1965 production of the play that suggested for the first time that there could be an implication of homosexuality between Antonio and Bassanio.

 In a 1987 production of the play directed by Bill Alexander, portrayed a very romantic relationship between Bassanio and Antonio in which they kiss at the end of scene 1.

 At the Royal Shakespeare Company in 1997, a slight change is made to the character of Bassanio in which he spills out gold coins at the end of the trial scene which remain there for the entirety of the play reminding the audience of the underlying motivations of wealth.

 Film

 An early production of The Merchant of Venice was made in 1914 with Douglas Gerrard as Bassanio.

 In 1923 a German adaption of The Merchant of Venice was made called the Jew of Mestri with Harry Liedtke as Bassanio.
 This adaptation attempts to make Shakespeare's play more similar to Il Pecorone, one of the inspirations for The Merchant of Venice; however, Bassanio's character is very similar to the Shakespeare version.
 One major difference is that in the film is that the characters in the German version have the same names as the Shakespeare characters, but in the American version the names are changed to the names in Il Pecorone.
 For example, Bassanio's character in the American version is called Giannetto.

 In 1947, a made for TV movie was produced by George More O'Ferrall where André Morell plays Bassanio.

 In 1953, an Italian version called Le Marchand de Venise was made that cast Armando Francioli as Bassanio.

 Anthony Ainley played Bassanio in a 1969 Orson Welles film called The Merchant of Venice, but the footage was lost and the movie was never finished.

 Bassanio is played by Jeremy Brett in a 1973 TV movie of the play.

 John Nettles played Bassanio in a 1980 TV movie of The Merchant of Venice.

 In a 1996 made for TV movie production, Paul McGann portrayed Bassanio.

 In 2004, Joseph Fiennes played Bassanio in the film titled The Merchant of Venice.
 In a review by Roger Ebert, he expresses his opinion that this film adaptation makes clear the implication that Antonio is in love Bassanio.
 Additionally, he examines Bassanio's relationship with Portia and whether his love for her is genuine.